bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 ## My soft skills and communications:

 - Experience in searching for people, facts from various sources, in social networks monitoring and promoting communities, including closed ones
 - Interest in the application of OSINT techniques, research and investigations.
-Experience in automating, developing and configuring solutions for managing ATS and some databases with data about people and some artifacts to research it
+Experience in automating, developing and configuring solutions for managing ATS, OSINT tools, Maltego transformations and various datasets with data about people, companies, incidents and some artifacts to research it
 - Strong skills in hiring specialists in various career areas, mainly IT.
 Extensive experience in hiring and relocating specialists from Russia, all kinds of communications

 ## My technical stack: